Srinivasa314/alcro/README.md

 * Native systray, etc. needs third party crates

 ## Working
-Alcro uses the Chrome DevTools protocol and communicates with it via a websocket.
+Alcro uses the Chrome DevTools protocol and communicates with it via a pipe.